curiouscraft/srikanthdoddi/content/guides/accountability-vs-responsibility.md

 In the journey from individual contributor to organizational leader, one of the most fundamental shifts is from *being responsible for doing the work* to *being accountable for enabling it at scale*.
 While "responsibility" and "accountability" are often treated as synonyms, they represent distinct and complementary aspects of leadership that are essential for building sustainable, resilient organizations.

-Understanding and mastering this distinction is not just semantic—it’s strategic.
+Understanding and mastering this distinction is not just semantic it’s strategic.

 ## Definitions